bxparks/rpn83p/docs/USER_GUIDE.md

 **HP-35s Compatibility Note 1**: The HP-35s uses a Theta symbol to display complex numbers in polar notation.
-The problem with the Theta symbol is that in the Small font of the TI calculators, it looks too similar to the digit `0`.
-The Angle symbol is distinctly different from the digit characters on the TI calculators using the Small font, and it is also the symbol used by the HP-42S calculator.
+The problem with the Theta symbol is that in the Small Font of the TI calculators, it looks too similar to the digit `0`.
+The Angle symbol seemed like a better choice as a delimiter because it is visually distinct from other digit characters.
+It is also the symbol used by the HP-42S.

 **HP-35s Compatibility Note 2**: The HP-35s uses `SHIFT Theta` button to enter complex numbers in polar notation.
 The `Theta` symbol is available on a TI